 Fixed Dividend Rate.
-The Fixed Dividend Rate is an annual rate of % for the Series 2021 Term Preferred Shares.
+The Fixed Dividend Rate is an annual rate of 6.75% for the Series 2021 Term Preferred Shares.
 The Fixed Dividend Rate for Series 2021 Term Preferred Shares may be adjusted in certain circumstances, including upon the occurrence of certain events resulting in a Default Period (as defined below).

 Payment of Dividends and Dividend Periods.
 The first Dividend Period for the Series 2021 Term Preferred Shares will commence on May, 2014 and end on June 30, 2014 and each subsequent Dividend Period will be a calendar month (or the portion thereof occurring prior to the redemption of such Series 2021 Term Preferred Shares).
 Dividends will be payable monthly in arrears on the Dividend Payment Date - the last Business Day of the month of the Dividend Period and upon redemption of the Series 2021 Term Preferred Shares.
 Except for the first Dividend Period, dividends with respect to any monthly Dividend Period will be declared and paid to holders of record of Series 2021 Term Preferred Shares as their names shall appear on our registration books at the close of business on the applicable record date, which shall be such date designated by our Board of Directors that is not more than 20, nor less than 10, calendar days prior to such Dividend Payment Date.
-We anticipate that dividends with respect to the first Dividend Period of the Series 2021 Term Preferred Shares as their names appear on our registration books at the close of business of record of such Series 2021 Term Preferred Shares as their names appear on our registration books at the close of business on the applicable record date, which shall be such date designated by our Board of Directors that is not more than 20, nor less than 10, calendar days prior to such Dividend Payment Date.
-We anticipate that dividends with respect to the first Dividend Period of the Series 2021 Term Preferred Shares as their names appear on our registration books at the close of business on June 30, 2014 to holders of record of such Series 2021 Term Preferred Shares as their names appear on our registration books at the close of business on June 19, 2014.
+We anticipate that dividends with respect to the first Dividend Period of the Series 2021 Term Preferred Shares will be declared and paid on June 30, 2014 to holders of record of such Series 2021 Term Preferred Shares as their names appear on our registration books at the close of business on June 19, 2014.